Information and advice to help my child / young person who has identified speech, language and communication needs

 Action for Stammering Helpline

 Action for Stammering Children (ASC) is a UK charity which aims for a society where children and young people who stammer have the same opportunities and quality of life as their peers.
 Their goal is to ensure that every child and young person across the UK who stammers has access to effective services and support to help them meet the challenges they face.
-Call their helpline to speak to a professional who will be able to answer your questions.
+Call their support hub to speak to a professional who will be able to answer your questions.

 Cost: Free